 1. Flowlines from the producing wells terminate into the test/production header which serves as the inlet to the tank battery.
 From the header, wells can be sent to production or test separators.
 At the Clydesdale 1 Fee 1H facility, the 1H and 2H wells will be produced into a continuously metered test separator and the 3H and 4H wells will be produced into a continuously metered test separator.
 Using the valves in the header, any single well can be isolated from the remaining wells and placed into test or production.
 In order to determine allocation volumes, a well will be taken out of the test separator and produced into the production separator.
-The production wells for the well being produced into the production separator will be taken out of the test separator and produced into the production separator.
-The production method.
+The production wells for the well being produced into the production separator will be determined by the subtraction method.
 This method will allow for allocation of production through well tests.
 A sample well testing schedule can be seen in Table 1.